 - Provide a high standard of education to those that need it, regardless of age, location or background through innovative technologies

-- To provider greater opportunity, improve knowledge and confidence; reducing depression and mental health problems
+- To provide greater opportunity, improve knowledge and confidence; reducing depression and mental health problems

-- Break the cycle and catch 22, where offenders can’t get a job and so they re-offend, putting strain of public and social support services
+- Break the cycle and catch 22, where offenders can’t get a job and so they re-offend, putting a strain on public and social support services